 - Switch salt for herbs, citrus juice or garlic powder

 Salt is another ingredient that many processed foods seem to overuse.
-To avoid excess sodium intake, try use fresh herbs, citrus juice or garlic powder to flavour your foods.
+To avoid excess sodium intake, try using fresh herbs, citrus juice or garlic powder to flavour your foods.

 - Go for brown rice instead of white rice